What is Chemical Dependency?

 S. Non-Indian views of the psychology of behavior are primarily secular and, for the most part, relegate culture to a peripheral role and methods to measure spirituality, cultural beliefs, and values have not been well developed, hindering scientific study in those areas.

-V. Step 1.
-“We admitted we were powerless over our addiction, that our lives had become unmanageable.” ; Step 2.
-“We came to believe that a power greater than ourselves could restore us to sanity.”; and Step 3.
+V. 1.
+“We admitted we were powerless over our addiction, that our lives had become unmanageable.” ; 2.
+“We came to believe that a power greater than ourselves could restore us to sanity.”; and 3.
 “We made a decision to turn our will and our lives over to the care of God as we understood Him.”

 W. Discrimination against recovering individuals, welfare reform, and confidentiality.